-With an excellent highway system and an area commute averaging 25 minutes for as many miles, companies in the Gateway Region have access to a labor force of more than 730,000.
+With an excellent highway system and an area commute averaging 25 minutes for as many miles, companies in the Gateway Region have access to a labor force of more than 754,000.
 This workforce pool is well-prepared and sourced from the entire Richmond MSA, parts of the Hampton Roads MSA and graduates from universities and colleges around Virginia.
 The diverse economy and strong employer base create a stable economic and workforce environment locally relative to the nation as a whole.
-Wages are lower than the national average and growing as a result of investment from new and existing businesses, resulting in a 6.6% employment growth (+14,897 people) between 2013 and 2017.
+Wages are lower than the national average and growing as a result of investment from new and existing businesses, resulting in a 7.3% employment growth (+ 16,500 people) during the last five years.

 Race & EthnicityAge Group Distribution Source: U.S. Census Bureau’s 2013-2017 American Community Survey (five-year estimates).

 Labor Force Summary

 |City of Colonial Heights||8,779||3.3%|